 - Remind the student that they are not alone and provide them with support and resources that may be helpful to them.
 Follow through to ensure that the student is directed to the appropriate referral source.

 What resources are available through CAPS?

 At times you may be faced with student issues that you feel ill-prepared to manage effectively.
 CAPS staff may be able to help.
-Our office is staffed with seven doctoral level psychologists.
 If you have a student who you are concerned about, you are encouraged to contact our office to consult with any one of our clinicians for assistance.
-If you are concerned about a student and would like to speak to one of our psychologists, we can be reached at (973) 761-9500.
+If you are concerned about a student and would like to speak to one of our clinicians, we can be reached at (973) 761-9500.
 There is always a staff member available for consultations about students of concern.

 How do I help a student make an appointment for counseling?

-If you are with a student in crisis, it is always recommended that you and/or another student personally walk the student of concern to CAPS if possible.
-If you are unable to do so and have concerns about the student’s safety, you can call CAPS for additional assistance/ consultation.
+If you are with a student in crisis, it is always recommended that you personally walk the student of concern to CAPS if possible.
+If you are unable to do so, and have concerns about the student's safety, you can call CAPS at (973) 761-9500 for additional assistance/ consultation.
 We have staff available for psychological emergencies 8:45 a.m. – 4:45 p.m., Monday-Friday.
-After hours, in case of a psychological emergency, students or faculty can call CAPS at (973) 761-9500 to speak to a professional mental health counselor by phone.
+After hours, or on weekends, students or faculty should call the SHU 24/7 Mental Health Crisis Hotline at 973-275-Help (4357) to speak with a trained mental health counselor.

 Want to know more?